datacoves/dbt-coves/README.rst

 --secrets

-Secret files location for Airbyte configuration
+Secret files location for Airbyte configuration, i.e. ‘./secrets’

 Select one of the available sub-commands with –help to find out more about them.